criblio/cribl_cloud_management_sdk_python/README.md

 # cribl_cloud_management_sdk_python

-The Cribl Go SDK for the management plane provides operational control of administrative tasks like configuring and managing Workspaces and helps streamline the process of integrating with Cribl.
+The Cribl Python SDK for the management plane provides operational control of administrative tasks like configuring and managing Workspaces and helps streamline the process of integrating with Cribl.

 Complementary API reference documentation is available at https://docs.cribl.io/cribl-as-code/api-reference/.
 Product documentation is available at https://docs.cribl.io.